hirbod/react-native-volume-manager/README.md

     notification: number,
   }
   */

   // iOS will always return only the volume as float });

-// listen to volume changes
-useEffect(() => {
+// listen to volume changes (example) useEffect(() => {
   const volumeListener = VolumeManager.addVolumeListener((result) => {
-    console.log(result.volume); // returns the current volume as a float (0-1)
+     // returns the current volume as a float (0-1) console.log(result.volume);

-    // on android, the result object will also have the keys music, system, ring, alarm, notification });
+    // on android, the result object will also have the keys
+    // music, system, ring, alarm, notification
+  });

   // clean up function
   return function () {
-    // remove listener, just call .remove on the volumeListener EventSubscription volumeListener.remove();
+    // remove listener, just call .remove on the volumeListener
+    // EventSubscription.
+Never forget to clean up your listeners. volumeListener.remove();
   }
 }, []);